On optimal constacyclic codes: Abstract

 \section{Abstract}

-In this paper we investigate the class of constacyclic codes, which is a natural generalization of the class of cyclic and negacyclic codes.
-This class of codes is interesting in the sense that it contains codes with good or even optimal parameters.
-In this light, we propose constructions of families of classical block and convolutional maximum-distance-separable (MDS) constacyclic codes, as well as families of asymmetric quantum MDS codes derived from (classical-block) constacyclic codes.
-These results are mainly derived from the investigation of suitable properties on cyclotomic cosets of these corresponding codes.
+In this paper we construct new families of maximum-distance-separable (MDS) convolutional codes derived from classical constacyclic codes.
+Additionally, we also construct new families of almost MDS block and convolutional codes.
+Most of the new convolutional codes constructed here are unit-memory and have degree $\gamma=2$.
+Moreover, based on a different method, we construct families of asymmetric quantum codes known in the literature.
+All these results are mainly derived from the investigation of suitable properties on cyclotomic cosets of such codes.